ajay-dhangar/algo/docs/machine-learning/K-NearestNeighbours.md

    Store the dataset as-is.

 2. **Calculate Distances**:
-   For a new fruit with a weight of 160g and colour value of 7, compute the distance from this point to all existing data points.
+   For a new fruit with a weight of 160g and  Color value of 7, compute the distance from this point to all existing data points.

 3. **Find k Nearest Neighbors**:
    If k=3, identify the 3 closest fruits to the new one based on the shortest distances.